davide-andreoli/covid_line/README.md

 ### Data visualization
 The data visualization tool of choice is Apache Superset, which is connected directly to the Hive Database.
-Dashboards can be defined as YAML files and later imported through the CLI, or even better created using the UI, exported and then imported back the next time the container will start.
+Dashboards can be defined as YAML files and later imported through the CLI, but as of right now the workflow I follow is:
+- edit the dashboard/charts using Superset UI
+- export the dashboard/chart using Superset API/CLI tool
+- unzip the archive and store the data inside the entrypoints folder (the unzipping part is not necessary and not advised from the Superset team, but it's more clear for the repo)
+- in the superset dockerfile, import the export folder and zip it for import into superset
-All the files can be found under: docker_entrypoints
+- in the superset entrypoint, execute the Superset CLI tool to import the exported zip file All the files can be found under: docker_entrypoints
 |
 └-- superset
     |
     └-- dashboard/database_export
-The GUI can be accessed at http://localhost:8088/